Your ultimate guide to B2B Growth Hacking!

 Achieving engagement comes down to building trust and being personable.
 When trust is built through relationship-based marketing, people will stick and spend more time and money with you rather than on your competition.

 The king of sticky marketing is Facebook.
 They’ve mastered the ability to keep people to use their platforms by providing value and their ability to connect people.

-When it comes to sticky marketing, it is important to reduce customer churn.
+It is important to reduce customer churn.

 Customer churn is when an existing customer stops doing business or ends the relationship with your company.